Mingqj/DFU3D/README.md

 | Supervised  | 1% | 39.3 | 31.8| 1.8 | 14.3|
 | DFU3D  | 0 | 32.3 | 37.7| 15.3 | 28.4|

-Notice: the results are AP.
+Notice: We adopt CenterPoint as the base detector.
+The results are AP.

 **KITTI set**
 | Methods    | Label | Easy | Mod. | Hard |